Brennall/HFH-SRD/Chapter07.md

 Duration:     1 passage per 2 levels

 This spell creates an ethereal passage through wooden, plaster, or stone walls, but not other materials.
-This passage is 10’ deep with a 5’ diameter.
+This passage is 10' deep with a 5' diameter.
 The phase door is invisible and inaccessible to all creatures except the caster, and only the caster can use the passage.
 The caster disappears when entering the phase door and reappears when exiting.
 If the caster desires, he can take one other creature (human-sized or smaller) through the door.
 This counts as two uses of the door.
 The door does not allow light, sound, or spell effects through it, nor can it be seen through.
 A phase door is subject to dispel magic.
 If anyone is within the passage when it is dispelled, he is harmlessly ejected just as if he were inside a passwall effect.

 ### Permanency

 Arcane Ritual 8

-Range:	      10’
+Range:	      10'

 Duration:     permanent

 Using a permanency spell, the spellcaster can make permanent another arcane spell effect of lower level.
 Spells can be made permanent on creatures, items, or areas.
 Some spells commonly made permanent on creatures are detect magic, protection from evil, read languages, detect invisible, and fly.
 Some spells commonly made permanent on areas are light, magic mouth, phantasmal force, hallucinatory terrain, confusion, and cloudkill.

 This is not an exclusive list, and other spells can also be made permanent.
-However, permanency cannot not make permanent any spell which has an "instantaneous" or "permanent" duration (such as dispel magic, fireball, or lightning bolt) and divine spells can only be made permanent with the permission of the deity (Judge’s discretion).
+However, permanency cannot not make permanent any spell which has an "instantaneous" or "permanent" duration (such as dispel magic, fireball, or lightning bolt) and divine spells can only be made permanent with the permission of the deity (Judge's discretion).
 The Judge can also declare that the permanency will not work with any other specific spell that may damage game balance.

 An area can receive any number of permanency spells.
 An item can receive up to five permanency spells, at increasing risk.
 There is a cumulative 20% chance of failure for each permanency after the first, and if the permanence fails, it destroys the item completely.
 A creature can receive one permanency without risk.
 If the creature receives further permanency spells, it will begin to suffer side effects (roll on the Tampering with Mortality table).